thamsy/addressbook-level2/doc/DeveloperGuide.md

 1. Open a DOS window in the `test` folder
 2. Run the `runtests.bat` script
 3. If the script reports that there is no difference between `actual.txt` and `expected.txt`, the test has passed.

 **Mac/Unix/Linux**

 1. Open a terminal window in the `test` folder
 2. Run the `runtests.sh` script
 3. If the script reports that there is no difference between `actual.txt` and `expected.txt`, the test has passed.

+### User Story

+1. As a student, I want to edit the contacts in the Address Book, in case I make mistakes

+### Use Cases

+System: AddressBook-Level2<br>
+Use Case: UC1 - Rename Existing Tag<br>
+Actor: User<br>
+Main Success Story:
+1. User enters `renameTag TAG NEW_NAME` in command line, where `TAG` is the name of the tag and `NEW_NAME` is the new name for the tag
+2. Address Book searches for the corresponding tag and replaces them all with the new name
+3. Display success message
+Extentions:
+2. a) Address Book does not find any tag with that name
+  2. a1) System displays error message

+### NFR

+1. Doing Regex check on information that has been added

 ### JUnit tests